* Two U.S. students in Egypt test positive for H1N1 virus

 By Cynthia Johnston

-CAIRO, June 8 (Reuters) - Egypt has detected the H1N1 flu virus in two foreign students at the American University in Cairo and has put 140 more under quarantine in their Nile island dormitory, health and university officials said on Monday.
+CAIRO, June 8 (Reuters) - Egypt has detected the H1N1 flu virus in two students at the American University in Cairo and has put 140 more under quarantine in their Nile island dormitory, health and university officials said on Monday.

 "There are two students who have confirmed positive H1N1 test results," university spokeswoman Rehab Saad El-Domiati said, adding that both infected students were American.
 "As a result, the dormitory has been quarantined for 24 hours."